 Business Analysts

-A business analyst is a type of data analyst that is more concerned with the business implications of data and the actions that should result.
+A business analyst is a type of data analyst more concerned with the business implications of data and the actions that should result.
 Business analysts work more directly within different business sections of a company and may not be in a group with other business analysts and are interested in questions like, "Should the company invest more in project X or project Y?"

 Getting Started in This Degree